conda-forge/conda-forge.github.io/src/orga/governance.rst

            prior to proposed timeout.

-     Extending the above example, if 9 people are required for a quorum, but only 7 have voted, those 7 votes can form the basis of a completed vote after the above conditions are met.
+     Extending the above example, if 9 people are required for a quorum, but only 7 have voted, those 7 votes can form the basis of a completed vote, after the above conditions are met.
 4 votes within those 7 would be needed to pass the vote.